top of page

 5. Any player, coach, or parent that is ejected from a contest is required to miss the remainder of that contest as well as the next contest.

 6. Points will be awarded in every sport with the teams involved being the only recipients.
 In the event a member school does not participate in a given sport, it may not receive points for the overall sports championship.
-In case of ties points will be split.
+In case of ties equal placement points will be granted to each of the tying teams.
 The Robert Inman Trophy will be awarded to the school earning the most points in a school year.
+Presently, the sport with the greatest number of participants is tennis with 15 schools participating.
+Therefore, first place in each sport results in 15 points, second place 14 points, third place 13 points, etc.

 7. A tournament in each sport shall be designated by the athletic directors at their annual spring meeting for the school year.
-Each tournament director shall be paid a fee of at least $250.00, to be reviewed periodically by the HVAC Board.
+Each host site shall be paid $250.00 by the HVAC to help cover the costs associated with running the tournament.
+In the event multiple sites host, the $250 host compensation will be split evenly.
+This will be reviewed periodically by the HVAC Board.

 8. In the sports now adopted by the HVAC the points are decided by the following ways:

-1. Cross country – Decided by a final run in each division
+1. Cross Country – Decided by a final meet in each division

 3. Golf - Decided by tournament